router-protocol/router-chain-docs/docs/develop/message-transfer-via-crosstalk/stateful-bridging/your-first-omnichain-dapp/setting-up-routers-evm-testnet.md

 ---

-## Part 2: Importing a Wallet to Interact with the Devnet
+## Part 2: Importing a Wallet to Interact with the Testnet

 Now that we have added our network, it's time to import a wallet to interact with it.
 To do so, follow these steps: